mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 No, managers at Google can't promote their direct reports.
 They don't even get a vote.

-Instead, promotion decisions come from small committees of upper-level software engineers and managers, none of whom have ever heard of you until the day they decide on your promotion.
+Instead, promotion decisions come from small committees of upper-level software engineers and managers who have never heard of you until the day they decide on your promotion.

 You apply for promotion by assembling a "promo packet": a collection of written recommendations from your teammates, design documents you've created, and mini-essays you write to explain why your work merits a promotion.